 Locked comment sections have been a peeve of mine since the option’s inception.
-Though occasional legitimate uses arise, often the lock is a moderator’s lazy middle ground between deleting the post (and losing exposure for their subreddit) and actually doing the thing they volunteered to do (as a brief aside, I believe today I found a subreddit which locks posts as they hit the front page, even though a subreddit may opt out of r/all!).
+Though occasional legitimate uses arise, often the lock is a moderator’s lazy middle ground between deleting the post (and losing exposure for their subreddit) and actually doing the thing they volunteered to do.
 It is my general opinion that when a post on the front page is locked but not deleted, it stands as a monument to the failure of the moderators of that subreddit.

 With that in mind, a few years ago, a post from r/science was on the front page.
 I can’t recall what question or comment I had, but I knew that this was the perfect (and perhaps only) place to voice it.
 I opened the thread, only to learn that it was locked.
 A few people had made a few jokes, and rather than continue the monumental task of occasionally moderating their subreddit, the mods decided that no one being allowed to say anything was the preferable decision.
 I was so annoyed by this that I made my own subreddit, r/CommentUnlock, a subreddit to allow the creation of surrogate threads for locked threads where conversation could continue.